 Establishing an Examination Committee

 The Examination Committee consists of three faculty members.
-In addition to the chair, at least one other member must be a current UWM faculty member (not retired) with graduate faculty status.
+In addition to the chair, at least one other member must be a current UWM English Department faculty member (not retired) with graduate faculty status.
 Students should consult the Associate Chair for Graduate Studies if this is not the case.
 In addition, the student must complete the Master’s section of the Declaration of Committee form.
 The form is available online.
 Return the form to the Graduate Studies office, Curtin Hall 422, when it is completed.

 The Examination Committee approves the project and reading list and administers the exam.